I hated my dog while I was pregnant.

 And a few tips from us:

-- Get your pet checked over by a vet.
+Get your pet checked over by a vet.
 They might find an underlying issue with their skin, fur, mouth or nails that's making them a bit smellier than usual and you'll both be much happier when it's sorted out.
-If you have a pet insurance policy with us you can video call a vet for free at any time of the day or night.
+If you have a pet insurance policy with us you can get unlimited, 24/7 online vet advice as part of your policy.
 Perfect for when pregnancy – or a newborn – is making it a bit trickier to get to the vet in person.